Home | Intro | Contributors | Ratings Key | Cuisines | Locations | Location Codes | What's Good | What's New | Alphabetical List | Send a Review

 • Miserandino, Dominick A. (2003), "Buffalo: More than just Buffalo Chicken Wings"

-• NEW Maps of Buffalo, East Aurora, and Niagara Falls, from the Buffalo Niagara Visitor Center.
+• Maps of Buffalo, East Aurora, and Niagara Falls, from the Buffalo Niagara Visitor Center.

 • Erie County.

-(Map of Erie County) NEW (Erie County outline map)
+(Map of Erie County) (Bigger Map of Erie County) (Erie County outline map)

 The Town of Clarence is a suburb east of Amherst.

-The Town of Tonawanda, separated from Amherst by Niagara Falls Boulevard, is west of campus; the City of Kenmore is in Tonawanda.
+The Town of Tonawanda, separated from Amherst by Niagara Falls Boulevard, is west of campus; the Village of Kenmore is in Tonawanda.

 The Town of Cheektowaga is a suburb south of campus and east of Buffalo; the airport is here.
-The Village of Depew is in Cheektowaga, southeast of the airport.
+Part of the Village of Depew is in Cheektowaga, southeast of the airport.

 The UB South (a.k.a.
 Main Street) Campus is in Buffalo proper, at the northeast corner of the city, about 3 miles southwest of the Amherst Campus (hence its name).